Benevolence (tax): Tudor usage: 1491–1599

 Henry VIII again imposed a benevolence in 1545.
 Henry was more careful in averting rebellion this time: the fares were lowered and the threshold raised.
 Henry did not, however, shy away from severity in enforcing this benevolence; one London alderman was driven up to the Scottish border to fight the Scots as punishment for hesitance in paying his part.
-The political background of the 1540s was also of assistance: in the manifest French threat the 1545 Battle of the Solent had provided, and the prosperity a spell of good harvests leading up to 1525 had afforded.
+The political background of the 1540s was also of assistance: in the manifest French threat the 1545 Battle of the Solent had afforded, and the prosperity a spell of good harvests leading up to 1525 had provided.
 This ended in success, raising £120,000 for the Crown.

 The first benevolence to be raised in Elizabeth I's reign was foisted upon the clergy in the 1580s.
 In raising the £21,000 needed to repair Dover Harbour, which had deteriorated steadily since its construction by Henry VIII, Elizabeth's Privy Council resolved to find a way to extract this sum from the nation.
 Alongside taxes on recusants, ships and alehouses, the Privy Council sent forth a benevolence to the church, urging wealthy clergymen to donate at least one tenth their income for 3 years to fund the repairs.
 Ultimately, the benevolence took 5 years to collect, and the funding of the repair came to rely predominately on ship tariffs.
 However, the idea of benevolences on the clergy did come to inspire future financial actions in Elizabeth's reign.